 So who is at fault for your electric car accident injuries?
 And the answer to that depends on the circumstances of the accident and resulting injuries.
 Were your injuries caused by the car accident impact, or where they caused (or exacerbated) by specific electric car dangers such as chemical leaks, fire, or electric shock?
 The defendant may be the driver who caused the accident, someone who is responsible for the design or manufacture of the vehicle, the vehicle seller, and there may be more than one defendant at fault.

-If you have been injured in an electric car accident, contact Philadelphia electric car accident attorney, Daniel S. Doyle, to schedule a consultation.
+If you have been injured in an electric car accident, contact Philadelphia car accident lawyer, Daniel S. Doyle, to schedule a consultation.
 Our electric car accident team will conduct an investigation to gather evidence that will support your case, interview witnesses, negotiate with insurance companies, and review and evaluate your resulting damages and injuries.
 We know car accidents can be overwhelming and life changing for those injured and their loved ones.
 Injury and damage recovery that you may be entitle to includes property damage, medical bills (past, ongoing, and future), lost earnings, loss of earning capacity, disability and disfigurement, and pain and suffering.
 The Dan Doyle Law Group is ready to advocate for you and your loved ones to see that you receive a fair recovery.